from a handpicked tutor in LIVE 1-to-1 classes

 FAQs on Equation of a Line

 The equation of a line is a single representation of numerous points on the line.
 The general form of the equation of a line is of the form ax + by + c = 0 and any point on the line satisfies this equation.
-These two minimum requirements to form the equation of a line are the slope of the line and a point on the line.
+Most of the time the equation of a line with slope 'm' and a point (x1, y1) on it is found by the formula y - y1 = m × (x - x1).

 What is the Equation Of a Line Parallel To The X-Axis?

 The equation of a line parallel to the x-axis is of the form y = b, which cuts the y-axis at the point (0, b).
 An example is the equation of the line y = 5, which is parallel to the x-axis and cuts the y-axis at the point (0.
 5).
-Also, the points such as (2, 5), (-3, 5) are all the points lying on this line y = 5 has their y-coordinate as 5.
+Also, the points such as (2, 5), (-3, 5), etc. lie on this line y = 5 as their y-coordinate as 5.

 What is the Equation of a Line in Slope-Intercept Form?

-What is the Equation of a Line With 2 Points?
+What is the Equation of a Line Passing Through Two Points?

 What is the Equation of a Line in Standard Form?

 The standard form of equation of a line is ax + by + c = 0.
 Here a, b, are the coefficients, x, y are the variables and c is the constant term.
-The other different forms to find and represent the equation of a line are slope-intercept form, point-slope form, two-point form, intercept form, and normal form.
+Any ordered pair (x, y) lying on the line satisfies this equation.

 What is the Equation of a Line Perpendicular to Another Line?